archusXIV/mpv-playlists-manager/README.md

 either online or from local files/directories.

-youtube-dl/yp-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will convert them in mp3/320kbps.
+youtube-dl/yp-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will convert them in four different formats, mp3, flac, ogg, or wav.

 I'm open to requests and contributions, have fun.